Sunday, May 27, 2012

 Things were about to change.

-Our first competition was nearly at hand, though it would still be with a lot of kidding and laughs.
+Our first competition was at hand, though it would still be with a lot of kidding and laughs.
 It took place in our favorite venue at what was then the old Lake Geneva Playboy Club Resort (I guess we were sort of small time amateur playboys) that had two of the most enjoyable golf courses we played.
-Lake Geneva had been the flagship Playboy Club Golf Resort in the country and had attracted all the major entertainers when Hugh Hefner wore something other than bathrobes.
-The resort hotel had been closed down for several years and was in sad disrepair, quite run-down, you could say it was dumpy even.
-The place was kept open because the two courses were popular and always had their tee times fully booked.
-(Thank God the tennis courts were closed).
-After the golf round we of course went into the clubhouse for the few customary drinks at the bar, as golfers always do, traditionally called the 19th hole.
-At the Playboy clubhouse though, we were told that the bar was in the otherwise closed and shuttered hotel, the only room still open and used, that we should just keep walking down the long darkened corridor and we would be sure to find it all the way in the back, turn right and you'll see it, the room with the large windows giving a great view overlooking both courses.
-So in we went.
+Lake Geneva had been the flagship Playboy Club Golf Resort in the country and had attracted all the major entertainers when Hugh Hefner wore something other than bathrobes and slippers.
+The resort hotel had been closed for several years and was in disrepair, quite run-down.
+The place was kept open summers because its two golf courses were popular and always had their tee times fully booked.

 First, Drew.
 This painting was in the bar.
 The Tennis Pro: